Saburian Air Force Base, Africa

 Finally, a distant line of dust heralded the arrival of an armored truck.
 Campbell jumped up to hail it.
 Then, still wearing hats and sunglasses, their sunscreen washing off with their sweat, they boarded with their luggage.

 The soldiers were surly.
-Less than an hour before reaching the base, Campbell was staring straight ahead while George sat behind him with the plane’s pilot — whom he had asked to not smoke — his fascinated eyes not leaving the side window.
+Less than an hour before reaching the base, Campbell was staring straight ahead while George sat behind him with the plane’s pilot — still smoking — the boy’s head leaning out of the open side window.

-“I can now see the ocean on the horizon.”
+“I can now see the ocean on the horizon,” George yelled.

-Leaning forward, George whispered to him, “An apocalyptic death brigade like an online game gone real.”
+Leaning forward, George said to him, “An apocalyptic death brigade like an online game gone real.”

 Their truck’s brakes screeched.
 In its wake of dirt, their own Chinese and Saburian soldiers jumped out of the stopping vehicle to surround it, guns pointed, acting unafraid of death.